QDucasse/gigue/README.md

  - `jit.bin`: raw machine code of the JIT code region
  - `data.bin`: raw machine code of the generated data (following the data generation strategy)

-To create a running executable, the environment variable `RISCV` should be defined to point to a working RISC-V toolchain (*e.g.:* `export RISCV="/opt/riscv-rocket"`), the instructions to setup the one defined by Rocket are [here](https://github.com/chipsalliance/rocket-chip#setting-up-the-riscv-environment-variable).
+To create a running executable, the environment variable `RISCV` should be defined to point to a working RISC-V toolchain (*e.g.:* `export RISCV="/opt/riscv-newlib"`), the instructions to setup a toolchain can be found on the [`riscv-gnu-toolchain`` repo](https://github.com/riscv-collab/riscv-gnu-toolchain).

-To run this executable, the environment variable `ROCKET` should be defined to point to the `rocket-chip` repository with a compiled emulator (*e.g.:* `export ROCKET="/path/to/rocket-chip"`).
-The instructions to compile the `emulator` are presented [here](https://github.com/chipsalliance/rocket-chip#building-the-project).
+To run the executable on the [Verilator](https://www.veripool.org/verilator/) model of a core, the environment variable `EMULATOR` should be defined to point to the directory containing the compiled Verilator model.

-To install the dependencies, follow this [guide](https://qducasse.github.io/posts/2023-01-27-rocket_installation/)

 The [`Makefile`](https://github.com/QDucasse/gigue/blob/main/Makefile) then provides several commands:
 - `make dump`: (default) generates the executable binary and the different dumps
   1. compiles the different bare OS helpers (in [`resources/common`](https://github.com/QDucasse/gigue/blob/main/resources/)).
   2. compiles the `gigue` binary using a template from [templates](https://github.com/QDucasse/gigue/blob/main/resources/templates)that loads `out.bin`, loads data address in a register, and puts the data right after.
 The templates vary to provide ways to set up security modules (PMP), or relax the structure for instruction unit tests.
 This template can be specified using `TEMPLATE=<template_name>` (presented below).
-  3. links them all together using a slightly modified [linker script](https://github.com/QDucasse/gigue/blob/main/resources/test.ld) than the one provided in the Rocket tests suite to generate an `elf` file
+  3. links them all together using a slightly modified [linker script](https://github.com/QDucasse/gigue/blob/main/resources/test.ld) than the one provided in the `riscv-tests` test suite to generate an `elf` file.
-  4. generates the dump of both the generated `gigue` binary alone (obtained by "forcing" a conversion using `obj-copy` before `obj-dump`) and the linked binary
+  4. generates the dump of both the generated `gigue` binary alone (obtained by "forcing" a conversion using `obj-copy` before `obj-dump`) and the linked binary (and deleting the temporary files).
-- `make exec` runs the binary on top of the rocket emulator, default configuration is `DefaultConfig` but can be specified with *e.g.* `ROCKET_CONFIG=DefaultSmallConfig` and maximum test cycles with `ROCKET_MAX_CYCLES=10000000`.
+- `make exec` runs the binary on top of the specified emulator, maximum test cycles can be specified with `MAX_CYCLES=10000000`.

 For binaries, several templates are available that define additional subroutines for the binary.
 Among them: